Learning to Solve Constrained Bilevel Control Co-Design Problems: Learning to Solve Bilevel Optimization

 By construction, this model is end-to-end differentiable, and maintains feasibility to \eqref{eq:ERM_c2} and \eqref{eq:ERM_c1} while iterating toward satisfaction of \eqref{eq:ERM_c1}.
 Furthermore, the process \eqref{CCC-pgd} can be recognized as the classical projected gradient descent method on $\|\nu(\bm{y})\|_2^2$.
-This method is well-known to converge to local minima of convex and nonconvex functions, provided certain conditions on those functions' properties, their feasible set as well as the stepsize \cite{beck2017first}.
+This method is well-known to converge to local minima of convex and nonconvex functions, provided certain conditions on those functions' properties, their feasible set as well as the stepsize \citep{beck2017first}.
 The correction routine \eqref{CCC-pgd} is illustrated in Figure \ref{fig:illustration}, in which blue arrows represent gradient steps \eqref{eq:grad_step_fn}, and the alternating green arrows represent projections \eqref{C_projection} back onto $\cC_{\bm{p}}$.
 The entire chain of operations is composed with the neural network $\cN_{\theta}$, and unrolled in backpropagation to update its predictions.

-\textbf{Convergence of the Correction and Soft Loss.} The proposed architecture builds on the concept of a gradient-based constraint correction mechanism, popularlized by the well-known "DC3" algorithm for L2O \cite{donti2021dc3}.
-Gradient descent methods are not guaranteed to converge in general, and it follows that gradient-based constraint corrections are not guaranteed to yield zero violations.
-However, as noted in \cite{donti2021dc3}, when \emph{initialized} close to an optimum, they are highly effective in practice \cite{busseti2019solution, lee2019first}.
-Following \cite{donti2021dc3}, we thus prescribe a "soft" penalty loss:
+\textbf{Penalty loss function.} The proposed architecture builds on the concept of a gradient-based constraint correction mechanism, popularized by the DC3 algorithm \citep{donti2021dc3}.
+Gradient descent methods are not guaranteed to converge in general, and it follows that DC3 corrections are not guaranteed to yield zero violations.
+However, as noted in \citep{donti2021dc3}, when \emph{initialized} close to an optimum, they are highly effective in practice \citep{busseti2019solution, lee2019first}.
+Following \cite{donti2021dc3}, we use a penalty loss:

 This leads to upper-level predictions from $\cN_{\theta}$ which are initialized close to satisfying the coupling constraint~\eqref{UL-coupling}, so that its end-to-end training with the differentiable correction~\eqref{CCC-pgd} tends to produce feasible solutions to the full problem \eqref{UL}.